claretubs/pands-project/README.md

 ### ***Histogram of Each Variable***
 The next part of the program makes a histogram of each variable and saves them to PNG files.
 Histograms allow seeing the distribution of the data for various columns.
 The *matplotlib.pyplot* module came into use in this section of the program.
 The program iterates over each column in the dataframe except the last one as that contains the target variable.
 This is done by using [slicing][11].
 The target variable is categorical, not continuous, therefore it cannot be made into a histogram.

 The *hist()* function from the *matplotlib.pyplot* library creates a histogram of the current column.
 An arguement is passed inside this function which specifies the number of [bins][12] to use for grouping the data.
-In this case bins is set to 10.
+In this case bins is set to 8.
+It was quite difficult to distingush between the different bins, therefore the [edge][15] of each histogram is set to black to make it easier to read.

-The functions *title()*, *xlabel()* and *ylabel()* were taken from the *matplotlip.pyplot* library to label the plot.
+The functions *xlabel()* and *ylabel()* were taken from the *matplotlip.pyplot* library to label the plot.
 The x label for each plot was set to the current column from the dataset, while the y label was called *Fequency*.
 The fonts for all the [Labels][13] were edited using the variables *font1* and *font2*.
 They set the style, size and colour of the font.
-A legend was made to help the user identify the histogram and function.

 The *savefig()* function saves the histograms to PNG files.
 To ensure the files are saved to separate PNG files, the function *clf()* is used.
 The [clf][14] function is a pyplot module used to clear the current figure.
 This ensures the next figure is going onto a clear figure and is not overlapping previous data.